Primary Navigation Mobile

 • Current Focus has had some recalls

-We haven’t heard any horror stories about the current-generation Focus’s reliability.
+We haven’t heard any horror stories about the reliability of the Mk4 Focus.
 Reports in our owner’s reviews section all sing the same tune – the mechanicals are sturdy, but there are some electrical gremlins.
-Bear in mind that most of those reports will be based on the pre-facelifted version of the car, meaning most of the complaints should have now been rectified.
+It’s also worth remembering that lots of those reports will be based on the pre-facelifted version of the car, and we hope most of those complaints will now been rectified.

 Pre-facelift versions of the Mk4 Focus have been subject to eight recalls.
 The first relates to a potential fault that causes the rear doors to open when the windows are lowered.
 There were some other minor electrical faults and an issue that required the rear seat belt anchors to be checked – so if you’re buying used, make sure all of these recalls have been fixed.